huaweicloud/terraform-provider-huaweicloud/docs/resources/ga_endpoint.md

 * `id` - The resource ID.

-* `domain_id` - Specifies the tenant ID.

-* `status` - Specifies the provisioning status.
+* `status` - Indicates the provisioning status.
 The value can be one of the following:
   + **ACTIVE**: The resource is running.
   + **PENDING**: The status is to be determined.
   + **ERROR**: Failed to create the resource.
   + **DELETING**: The resource is being deleted.

-* `health_state` - Specifies the health check result of the endpoint.
+* `health_state` - Indicates the health check result of the endpoint.
 The value can be one of the following:
   + **INITIAL**: Initial.
   + **HEALTHY**: Healthy.
   + **UNHEALTHY**: Unhealthy.
   + **NO_MONITOR**: Not monitored.

-* `created_at` - Specifies when the endpoint was created.
+* `created_at` - Indicates when the endpoint was created.

-* `updated_at` - Specifies when the endpoint was updated.
+* `updated_at` - Indicates when the endpoint was updated.

 ## Timeouts